 Students scoring points for ACU at recent Games

-ACU students were recently involved in a series of sporting events, including the Australian University Games, Australian University Championship Snow Sports, Melbourne V Ballarat Cup and the South Region Sport Awards.
+ACU students were recently involved in a series of sporting events, including the Australian University Games, Australian University Championship Snow Sports, Melbourne versus Ballarat Cup and the South Region Sport Awards.

-Chris Dunne, studying a Post Graduate in Exercise Rehabilitation, played for ACU in Australian Rules Football and believes the games are great.
+Chris Dunne, studying a Post Graduate qualification in Exercise Rehabilitation, played for ACU in Australian Rules football and believes the games are great.